encse/adventofcode-template/README.md

 send in and validate your answers, generate svg versions of your calendar as you progress etc.
 I've been using this since 2015 with [great success](https://github.com/encse/adventofcode).

-Due to copyright requirements I'm not allowed to include input files and problem descriptions within this repository.
+Due to copyright reasons I'm not allowed to include input files and problem descriptions within this repository.

 However I wanted to have a self contained version for myself that I can keep around forever,